MHamzaS45/2DSHOOTERPROJECT-0.5/README.md

 ## Overview

-2D Shooter Project is a Unity 2D game where the player fights waves of enemies across levels.
+Galactic Attack is a Unity 2D game where the player fights waves of enemies across levels.
 It supports multiple movement and aiming styles (including an asteroids-like mode), configurable shooting, and win conditions based on defeating a set number of enemies.
 Score and high score are tracked per session.

 ---